w3f/w3f-education/docs/Substrate/section2/substrate-runtime.md

 ## The Outer Node

-The outer node refers to the portion of a Substrate node that deals with peer-to-peer networking and receiving new incoming from nodes.
+The outer node refers to the portion of a Substrate node that deals with peer-to-peer networking and receiving new incoming requests from nodes.
 Using **host functions**, it can pass this data as an opaque blob that is then decoded and processed by the runtime, where it is then stored in the underlying storage layer.